Why investing in skills is your key to thriving, not just surviving

 How do you change behaviours through compliance training?
 Behavioural science offers a lot of answers, and the model that fits best when designing learning experiences is the COM-B model.
 This suggests that there are three behaviour blockers that each need to be overcome in order to change behaviours:

-Capability - people don’t know how to do something or they lack the skills to behave in a certain way.
+Capability - people don’t know how to do something, or they lack the skills to behave in a certain way.

-Opportunity - whether resources, environment and processes are set up to enable certain behaviours
+Opportunity - whether resources, environment and processes are set up to enable certain behaviours.

 Motivation - whether people understand the importance or impact of certain behaviours.

-Different blockers require different learning experiences - for example capability blockers can be resolved through learning pathways, resources and searchable content can resolve opportunity blockers and you can improve motivation through things like passionate stakeholder videos and other similar content.
+Motivation blockers - Can be resolved through things like passionate stakeholder videos and other similar content.

 Many people think a traditional Learning Management System (LMS) is the best way to house and deliver compliance training, but a Learning Experience Platform (LXP) is actually perfect for outcome-driven compliance training.

 An LXP is great at surfacing microlearning, searchable and applicable at the point of need.
 Instead of an hour long SCORM elearning course on GDPR that sits on an LMS, you can create a pathway of related content all about data protection and GDPR within your organisation.
-And when a user receives a Subject Access Request, they can simply search their LXP for “Subject Access Request” and find the content that tells them specifically how to handle it.
+And when a user receives a Subject Access Request, they can simply search their platform for “Subject Access Request” and find the content that tells them specifically how to handle it.

 They are learning in the flow of work, and your compliance learning experience contributes to higher levels of behaviour change.